Ryanjlowe/amazon-pinpoint-salesforce-connector/README.md

 3. Next to **Specify template**, choose **Upload a template file**, and then choose **Choose file** to upload the **birthdaycampaign.template.yaml** template file.
 Choose **Next**.
 4. Under **Specify stack details**, for **Stack Name**, type a name for the CloudFormation stack.
 5. Under **Parameters**, do the following:
-    1. For **ApplicationId**, type your Pinpoint Application Id that was created in Step 4 to resuse the same Pinpoint Application.
+    1. For **ApplicationId**, type your Pinpoint Application Id that was created in Step 4 to reuse the same Pinpoint Application.
     2. For **CampaignEndTime**, type the Date and Time that you would like this Campaign to end in UTC.
 Ex: 2025-07-20T15:53:00
     3. For **CampaignStartTime**, type the Date and Time that you would like this Campaign to start in UTC.
 Ex: 2025-07-20T15:53:00
 6. Choose **Next**.